|

 his book.
 "The town I live in is girded by cornfields.
 It's

-nowhere near large enough to support a gay pride parade the last weekend in June,
+nowhere near large enough to support a Gay Pride parade during that last weekend in June.

 that launched the modern lesbian and gay rights movement in 1969.
-The town's gay men
+Our town's gay men

-and lesbians do something at once more radical and more ordinary than that.
+and lesbians do something more radical and more ordinary than that.
 We have

 a gay contingent in the town's all-American Fourth of July parade.
 The parade